malmostad/wag/pages/getting_started.md

 # Getting Started

 The term "global assets" refers to the JavaScript, stylesheet, web fonts and a few images that are share by all intranet applications at the City of Malmö.
-The global asset files are served from a public available asset server: assets.malmo.se.
+The global asset files are served from a public available asset server: (assets.malmo.se).
 Each application will likely have its own additional assets for application specific styling and functionality.

 ## Include the Global Assets In Your Application
 To use the global assets, you need to include a stylesheet and a JavaScript file in your application as well as a favicon reference and a few conditional includes for older browsers.
 Be sure to use the HTML5 doctype and the `X-UA-Compatible` meta tag to get it all working.